jljimene7/jljimene7/README.md

-- Hi, I’m Luis🧉 a Controls Engineer @ Renasci Systems Integration Group.
-     I graduated from NC State University with a B.S. and M.S in Mechanical Engineering, specialized in Dynamics &      Controls.
 As an undergraduate and master's student, I worked under the supervision of [Dr. Gregory Bucker](https://mae.ncsu.edu/people/gbuckner/) on multiple projects, including:
      1. Designed and manufactured a 3DOF Gimbal system to test the flight dynamics of a rolling-flying vehicle (Undergrad)
      2. Designed and built a spherical carbon fiber cage and a three-axis gimble system for a [rolling-flying vehicle](https://asmedigitalcollection.asme.org/mechanismsrobotics/article/13/5/050901/1106903/The-Spherical-Rolling-Flying-Vehicle-Dynamic) (Undergrad)
      3. Developed a Neural Network based Model Reference Adaptive Control System for a Permanent Magnet Synchronous [Spherical Motor](https://www.mdpi.com/2075-1702/10/8/612).
 (Master's Project)